mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 npm install -g vue-cli
 ```

+TODO
 https://medium.com/codingthesmartway-com-blog/vue-js-2-quickstart-tutorial-2017-246195cfbdd2#.8w94isatl
 https://vuejs-templates.github.io/webpack/
 https://vuejs.org/v2/guide/index.html

 Our front end code is going to live inside the `ui` subdirectory of the root of
 our project. `vue-cli` can be used to create this directory with all of the
-boiler plate code needed by vue.js and webpack as well as many other niceties.
+boiler plate code needed by vue.js and webpack as well as many other niceties we
+can make use of later.

 ```shell
 vue init webpack ui